 Some schools even offer special student perks not available to the public.
 For example, USF gives every student a FREE ticket to all home football games.
-We also host 16 other men’s and women’s varsity athletics teams, intramural sports, 700 student organizations, and major events like Week of Welcome, Bullstock concerts, comedy shows, film screenings and more.
-You never have to leave campus – until you graduate.
+We host 18 men’s and women’s varsity athletics teams, intramural sports, over 1,000 student organizations, and major events like Week of Welcome, concerts, comedy shows, film screenings, and more.
+You never have to leave our campuses – until you graduate.

 Do You Feel at Home on Campus?